DETAILED ACTION

 In regard to claim 14, Jones et al. teaches wherein, when the adapter is coupled to the side accessory ridge, the connection tab of the adapter is positioned in the slot of the side accessory ridge (connection tab 86 as illustrated in annotated figure above attached to an attachment, as the attachment clip coupling attachment/adapter 66: paragraph 0036 and 0060 and the adapter 66 being positioned in the slots of the side accessory ridge: see annotated figure 15 above).

-In regard to claim 15, Jones et al. teaches a hard hat system comprising: a hard hat comprising: an outer shell, the outer shell comprising: an exterior surface; an interior surface; and a crown portion comprising a bottom segment that defines a lower circumference extending along the exterior surface of the outer shell (see annotated figure 15 above); a brim extending radially outward and away from a portion of the lower circumference (see brim in annotated figure 15 above); and a side accessory ridge positioned on a lateral portion of the outer shell along the bottom segment (see accessory ridge in annotated figure 15 above), the side accessory ridge comprising a plurality of slots (see accessory ridge slots/ports: 84 in annotated figure 15 above); and an adapter couplable to the side accessory ridge (see adapter 66 coupled to accessory ridge in annotated figure 15 above), the adapter comprising: a connection tab (connection tab is in annotated figure above associated with accessory/attachment 64, which is connection tab/clip that is attached to accessory/attachment 66: paragraph 0038); and a body comprising a first end and an opposing second end (first/upper end of 66 and second/lower end of 66); a plurality of adapter slots on the body between the first end and the second end (see adapter slots in annotated figure 15 above); wherein the adapter is configured to couple to and support an accessory (see accessories 132 coupled to adapter 66 in annotated figure 15 above).
+In regard to claim 15, Jones et al. teaches a hard hat system comprising: a hard hat comprising: an outer shell, the outer shell comprising: an exterior surface; an interior surface; and a crown portion comprising a bottom segment that defines a lower circumference extending along the exterior surface of the outer shell (see annotated figure 15 above); a brim extending radially outward and away from a portion of the lower circumference (see brim in annotated figure 15 above); and a side accessory ridge positioned on a lateral portion of the outer shell along the bottom segment (see accessory ridge in annotated figure 15 above), the side accessory ridge comprising a plurality of slots (see accessory ridge slots/ports: 84 in annotated figure 15 above); and an adapter couplable to the side accessory ridge (see adapter 66 coupled to accessory ridge in annotated figure 15 above), the adapter comprising: a connection tab (connection tab is in annotated figure above associated with accessory/attachment 64, which is connection tab/clip that is attached to accessory/attachment 66: paragraph 0038), wherein the connection tab extends downward in a first direction (connection tab as annotated above extends in a downward direction); and a body comprising a first end and an opposing second end (see annotated figure above); a plurality of adapter slots on the body between the first end and the second end (see adapter slots in annotated figure 15 above); wherein each of the adapter slots extends downward in the first direction (slots extend downward and sideways, see annotated figure above); wherein the adapter is configured to couple to and support an accessory (see accessories 132 coupled to adapter 66 in annotated figure 15 above).

 In regard to claim 16, Jones et al. teaches wherein adapter body extends along an upper edge of the side accessory ridge (see annotated figure 15 above, adapter body 66 extend along upper edge of accessory ridge).